cfinniga/Lights_out/README.md

-# Lights_out
+# Lights Out
-A program to solve the game of lights out using linear algebra
+A program to solve the game of Lights Out using linear algebra